mosesmulumba/wordpress_setup/README.md

 # wordpress_setup
-installation of wordpress using a simple yaml file
+Installation of wordpress using a simple a yaml file

 # using docker to install wordpress
 I think this is the most simple way.